Helmy Eltoukhy: Guardant Health

-In 2012, Eltoukhy and AmirAli Talasaz co-founded Guardant Health, established to "forge a new frontier" in cancer detection and treatment using artificial intelligence and a big data approach.
+In 2012, Eltoukhy and AmirAli Talasaz co-founded Guardant Health, established for cancer detection and treatment using artificial intelligence and a big data approach.
 They developed new methods to detect and monitor the low levels of circulating tumor DNA (ctDNA) fragments released into the bloodstream of people who have cancer, enabling cancer detection and monitoring using minimally-invasive blood tests (liquid biopsies) which are lower cost and lower risk compared to traditional tissue biopsies.